-It’s that time of year when green shoots pop up and colourful flowers emerge throughout the city.
-And for many locals and visitors, the charming cherry blossoms are the main reason to grab your camera and head outside in Richmond this spring.
+It’s that time of year when green shoots pop up and colourful flowers start to emerge throughout the city.
+And for many people, the charming cherry blossoms are the perfect reason to grab a camera and head outside in Richmond every spring.

-From fragrant gardens to urban thoroughfares, there’s a full bouquet of blossom spots to marvel at here.
+From scenic parks to urban thoroughfares, there’s a full bouquet of blossom spots to marvel at here.
 Ready to explore further?
-Polish your camera lens, check your settings, and hit the road with this list of blossom locations.
+Polish your camera lens, check your settings, and hit the road with this list of top cherry blossom locations in Richmond.

-For the latest information on cherry blossoms, check this handy Vancouver Cherry Blossom Festival map and use ‘Richmond’ as your search filter.
+For additional information on cherry blossoms, check this handy Vancouver Cherry Blossom Festival map, using ‘Richmond’ as your search filter.
 Keep in mind that not every tree blooms at the same time; the trick is to visit several sites to see what’s flowering.

 Garry Point Park